XxX-Daniil-underscore-Zaikin-XxX/PapyrusDefaultProject/README.md

 To the existing contents, add `*.ppj` on one line and `settings.json` on another.

 And that's it!
 You're ready to start working on your mod.

+### Updating git for new .gitignore

+Git will continue to track updates in the files you've gitignored till you sternly tell it to back off.
+You can do this by opening the VSCode Git Bash terminal and using the command `git rm -r --cached`.

 ## Extra Features